davidebersani/LinkIt/README.md

 #Link It
-This is a script for bash that allow you to simplify and accelerate the creation of launchers for menù (.dekstop file).
+This is a script for bash that allow you to simplify and accelerate the creation of launchers for menu (.dekstop file).
-Launchers that are created with this script will automatically added to your menù and, if you want, you can add it also in your dekstop.
+Launchers that are created with this script will automatically added to your menu and, if you want, you can add it also in your dekstop.
 These launchers work on every dekstop enviroment: KDE, Gnome, LXDE, XFCE, MATE and other!

 #New version 2.2!
 ##Changelog